FREQUENTLY ASKED QUESTIONS AND ANSWERS

 Can my landlord try to vacate my unit?

 All tenants are entitled to due process; only a judge can evict you.
-Because courts are closed and all evictions are suspended during this moratorium, your landlord cannot evict you.
+Because all evictions are suspended during this moratorium, your landlord cannot evict you.

 Vacate orders are issued when an apartment is dangerous or illegal, and only city agencies can issue them.
 Landlords are not legally empowered to directly issue vacate orders.
 During this crisis, we would expect vacate orders to be rare -- in response to truly dangerous situations or as the result of a fire.
 Once a vacate order is issued, tenants have the right to access relocation services provided by City agencies.
 Relocation services remain open during the crisis.